Hitokun/apex/docs/functions.md

 ### runtime

 Runtime of the function.
 This is used as the runtime in AWS Lambda, or when required, is used to determine that the Node.js shim should be used.
-For example when this field is "golang", the canonical runtime used is "nodejs" and a shim is injected into the zip file.
+For example when this field is "perl", the canonical runtime used is "nodejs" and a shim is injected into the zip file.

 - type: `string`
 - required